FayCarsons/clj-differentiator/README.md

-Symbolic Differentiator, currently supporting only polynomials of one variable.
+Symbolic Differentiator, only supports plynomials with one variable at the moment.
-TODO: add testing, support edgecases and more complex expresions.
+TODO: remove constants more elegantly, add simplification, arbitrary varaible names